 Students will apply their understanding of media concepts through the production of a significant media project in their chosen medium.
 Students may produce an original idea or adapt an existing work in the medium of their choice.
 (1.0)

-Students who study this course and demonstrate competence in the listed units will be awarded one of the following nationally recognised vocational certificates or a Statement of Attainment.
+Students who study this course and demonstrate competence may be awarded a nationally recognised vocational qualification or a Statement of Attainment.